portnov/heavy-logger/README.md

 * Possiblity to write messages to several backends in parallel.
 * Logging backend settings can be defined dynamically; it is not necessary to hardcode which backend you will use, you can load settings in runtime.
+* It is possible to change backend or it's settings in runtime (more precisely, you can change underlying backend if you use `DynamicBackend` as a backend).
 * Sane default set of logging message severity levels and possibility to define custom severity levels.
 * Logging context stacks support (aka mapped diagnostic contexts, MDC).
 Each